 - Help in gaining access to available, appropriate services

 Bellevue takes one of the following three roles in human services, depending on the need:

 - Planner: assess and anticipate needs and develop appropriate policy and program responses.

 - Facilitator: convene and engage others in community problem-solving to develop and improve services.

-- Funder: disburse federal Community Development Block Grant and General Fund dollars to support a network of services which respond to community needs.
+- Funder: disburse federal Community Development Block Grant and General Fund dollars to support a network of services that respond to community needs.

 Bellevue's human service funding is on a two-year cycle, with second-year funding contingent on contract performance and program outcomes.
-For more information about funding criteria and timelines, please contact grant coordinator Denise Catalano by e-mail or at 425-452-6165.
+For more information about funding criteria and timelines, please contact grant coordinator Denise Catalano (email@example.com or 425-452-6165).